 Can I contribute to a savings account and pay off debt simultaneously?

 Yes.
 Some people like to split the 20% left over after needs and wants between savings and debt payments.
 This could be a good option for you, especially if you don’t have an emergency fund.
 However, in most cases, it’s still best to pay off any past due or high-interest debts first to save money on interest charges.

 My budget is working, and I have extra money at the end of the month!
 What should I do with it?

 First of all, congratulations!
-When you create a budget with the 50/30/20 rule, it can be effective if you stick with it long enough.
+Creating a budget with the 50/30/20 rule can be effective if you stick with it long enough.